 Imgur users can allow limited access to files via public links.
 Cryptocurrencies allow transactions via public keys if the owner agrees.

 There are many reasons to choose Discretionary Access Control solutions when restricting access.
-But there are also potential drawbacks.
-First, let's explore the main benefits of DAC systems:
+The main benefits of DAC systems include:

 Discretionary access control examples